TrudAX/denistrunin-blog/src/draft/xpptools-integfilesharexmlpurch/index.md

 **1 - Details tab**

-- Defines Azure file share connection and path to folders to import messages.
+- Defines Azure file share connection and a path to folders to import messages.

 - Contains a link to the custom Class that will do processing from the queue.
 The class should extend the base class **DEVIntegProcessMessageBase** and implement the following method: